accert-dev/ACCERT/docs/source/level3.rst

         *   For example, if the cost element is the first cost element in level 2, the code would be written as l3COA(211A) or l3COA(211B) for the second.
         *   Refer to the database to see which cost element refers to what.

-**All the cost elements and their descriptions are broken down in the MySQL database.**
+**All the cost elements and their descriptions are broken down in the cost elements and COA tabs.**

 .. toctree::
     :maxdepth: 1